charliegodfrey/3D-printed-tensile-tester/README.md

   6. 4 3D printed parts
   7. Nema 17 stepper motor
   8. Flexible coupling (5mm at one end and 8mm at the other)
-  9. A section of M8 studding
+  9. A section of M8 studding and a nut
+  10. 1 long M4 bolt and 1 M5 bolt
-  10. A micro-switch
+  11. A micro-switch
-  11. A push-to-make button switch
+  12. A push-to-make button switch

 This Arduino electronics and code performs the following stages: